YoniChechik/AI_is_Math/docs/pages/how2start/how2start.md

 If you also want to run the selected notebook- simply search for this botton (![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)) at the top of every notebook.

 ### Download Python
-If you want to investigate further or debug your code, here is how to install [Python, Pycharm & packages.](/pages/python_pycharm_installation/python_pycharm_installation/)
+If you want to investigate further or debug your code, here is how to install [Python, VSCode & packages.](/pages/python_vscode_installation/python_vscode_installation/)
 This is especially recommended if you want to try the exercises, since you'll probably want to debug them without heavy use of print statements.

 ## FAQs